a11y-gigachad-org/gigachad-react-rollup-starter/README.md

 This repository is a GitHub template.
 Click on "Use this template" above to the right to create a new repository with the same directory structure and files.

-Or you can clone it locally by using
+Or you can clone it locally by using the following command

 ```
 git clone https://github.com/a11y-gigachad-org/gigachad-react-rollup-starter.git my-app